gsemet/Squirrel/README.rst

 - ``gulp test`` to launch your unit tests with Karma
 - ``gulp test``:auto to launch your unit tests with Karma in watch mode
 - ``gulp protractor`` to launch your e2e tests with Protractor
-- ``gulp protractor``:dist to launch your e2e tests with Protractor on the dist files
+- ``gulp protractor:dist`` to launch your e2e tests with Protractor on the dist files

 Editor configuration
 --------------------